dialogic-godot/dialogic/README.md

     - Only two types for now.
 Variables and Extra Information.
     - Case sensitive matching in the `If Condition Event`
   - The events now emit signals.
 Thank you [Jesse Lieberg](https://github.com/GammaGames) for your first contribution!
+  - Re-added the auto color for character names in text messages

 To view the full changelog [click here](https://github.com/coppolaemilio/dialogic/blob/master/CHANGELOG.md).